voize-gmbh/reakt-native-toolkit/README.md

 }
 ```

-Notice how the `count` method that is marked as a `@ReactNativeMethod` uses the extension function `Flow<T>.toReact(previous)`.
-`toReact` will JSON serialize the value of the flow and suspend until the value is different from the `previous` ([see in source](https://github.com/voize-gmbh/reakt-native-toolkit/blob/main/kotlin/reakt-native-toolkit/src/commonMain/kotlin/de/voize/reaktnativetoolkit/util/flowToReact.kt#L51)).
-This is why `previous` is a string.
+A flow is exposed via a `@ReactNativeMethod` annotated function and the `Flow<T>.toReact(previous)` extension function.
+The `previous` parameter must always be a nullable string, even if the flow emits a different type!
+You can read more below about how this works.

 On the JS side we interact with this suspended value using the `useFlow` hook: